Fact-checking 5 of the most famous AI movies

 However, AI has not yet reached a point in which it can hold freeform conversations that have not been programmed or scripted.

-This 2015 sci-fi follows a programmer who’s been instructed by his boss to give the Turing test (a test that compares human intelligence to computer intelligence) to a human-like robot.
+This 2015 sci-fi is one of the more famous AI movies that follows a programmer who’s been instructed by his boss to give the Turing test (a test that compares human intelligence to computer intelligence) to a human-like robot.
 Caleb, the programmer, develops an attraction to the robot, Ava, that seems to have conscious thought and acts out of free will.

 While many factors of this movie are a little too far from reality to be taken seriously, there is one aspect of Ava that is feasible: how she gains her knowledge.
 Ava’s intelligence comes from “BlueBook,” a fictional search engine much like Google.
 She can collect information from what people share online and build her behavior accordingly.